Bananiys202024/blog/README.md

      <li>If you can't start project from of weakly computer you can delete package "com.web.blog.Initializing" </li>
         <li>If you can't start project then execute command "Drop keyspace blog;" in cassandra </li>
         <li>If you can't start project then change schemaAction.RECREATE to another recreate RECREATE_.. in class CassandraConfiguration in package "com.web.blog.configuration" </li>
+          <li>If you want start project without mistakes then change schemaAction to "UPDATE" in class configurationCassandra and delete package Initizator </li>
    </ol>
 </h6>